Kristianwhittick/blend-pdf/docs/specification.md

 **Rejected**: Out of scope, as this is not possible with non-duplex scanned documents.

 #### Health Monitoring/System Metrics
 **Rejected**: Not appropriate for interactive CLI tool.
-BlendPDFGo processes individual files with immediate user feedback.
+BlendPDF processes individual files with immediate user feedback.
 Health monitoring is designed for long-running services, batch processing systems, or unattended operations.
 Current session statistics already provide sufficient visibility for this application's scope.